HASEEB-98/Home-Control/README.md

 ## Conclusion

 Home Control is a powerful tool for managing smart home devices.
 With its user-friendly interface and robust functionality, it offers a seamless experience for controlling and monitoring your home environment.

+## About the Author

+This project was developed by Abdul Haseeb.
+For any inquiries or feedback, please feel free to contact me via ahaseeb11.98@gmail.com